nishanth-1830/Discharge-Management/README.md

 The **Discharge Management System** is a terminal-based **C** application designed to manage patient discharge details efficiently.
 It allows hospital administrators to **add**,** view**, **search**, **update**, and delete discharge records in a systematic way.

-All records are stored permanently in a binary file ('discharge.txt'), ensuring that patient data remains saved even after the program is closed.
+All records are stored permanently in a binary file (`discharge.txt`), ensuring that patient data remains saved even after the program is closed.

 This project uses core C concepts such as **structures**, **file handling**, **conditionals**, **loops**, and **modular programming**, making it ideal for **beginners**, **academic mini-projects**, and **practical learning**.